 - Run hours are incremented using the time between the records where the vehicle is in trip and ignition is on.

 Note: If the device moves, but ignition is not on, the totals will not be incremented.
 This may happen when:

 - The device is being towed or transported on a truck.
 It is moving, but ignition may not be on.

 - The device has incorrect ignition settings: wired vs emulated ignition settings.
 For example, if set to wired ignition, but the ignition wire is not connected, no totals will be incremented when it moves.

 Telematics Guru can also keep track of secondary run hours.
 Secondary run hour functionality is intended to track hours from a digital input.
 For example; if you connect input 1 to a pump on a truck, the pump on time will be accumulated in the secondary run hour counter.
 You could use this to record the pumps use for billing or to schedule maintenance.

 This feature is simpler than primary run hours.
 The hours are not reportable on a trip by trip basis.
 Only the total is kept.

 The secondary run hours can also be edited/updated on the asset directly.
 Go to Manage Assets->Edit Asset->Advanced->Enter Current Secondary Run Hours.

 To set this up, an input needs to be linked to the feature.
 Follow these steps:

-- Then link the event to the IO.
-Go to Manage Assets->Edit Asset->IO Mapping.
+- Then link the event to the asset's Inputs/O. Go to Manage Assets->Edit Asset->IO Mapping.
 Under Digital Mappings, click Add.
 Select the relevant input and name it.
 Under Event Type, specify the event you created.